anekleiven/machine_learning_pipeline/README.md

   </figcaption>
 </figure>

-The pipeline produces trained models for the three classifiers, including model evaluation and feature importances/coefficients.
+<br>The pipeline produces trained models for the three classifiers, including model evaluation
+and feature importances/coefficients.

 In order to run these scripts, an annotated variant file is needed.